¡Ay Carmela!: Plot

-Carmela, Paulino, and Gustavete - who is mute as the result of an explosion - are a trio of travelling vaudeville performers.
-Amidst the chaos of the Spanish Civil War, they are in the town of Montejo, entertaining republican troops with their variety show.
-They are survivors who are motivated, not exactly by patriotism, but by a desire for self-preservation.
-Their show consists of four acts.
-It begins with Carmela singing and dancing a traditional song.
-The audience is enthusiastic during her performance, but the mood changes completely when the sound of approaching nationalist planes is heard.
+Carmela, Paulino, and Gustavete (who is mute) are vaudeville performers, touring Spain during the Spanish Civil War.
+In 1938, in the town of Montejo, they give a show to Republican troops.
+During the performance, Nationalist planes drone overhead, but no one leaves the theatre.
+Carmela sings and dances, Paulino reads a poem by Antonio Machado (which reflects Republican patriotic fervour) and plays a tune with his farts.
+The final act is a 'tableau vivant' in which Carmela represents justice while Paulino brandishes the Republican flag and they sing a song of freedom.

-As the planes fly overhead, Paulino reads a poem by Antonio Machado which introduces a note of patriotic fervour in accordance with republican feeling in 1938.
-The seriousness of the moment is followed by a comic routine in which Paulino twists himself into a variety of ridiculous postures in an attempt to break wind.
-The fourth and final act is a 'tableau vivant' in which Carmela represents justice while Paulino brandishes the republican flag and they sing a song of freedom.
+To escape the dangers of the front line, the trio decide to go to Valencia.
+Carmela distracts a Republican truck driver by allowing him to paw her, while Paulino and Gustavete steal the fuel.
+However the night is misty and they stray into Nationalist territory.
+When a Nationalist officer finds the Republican flag in their props, they are arrested and taken to the local school, which serves as a prison for Republican sympathisers.
+Carmela befriends a Polish member of the International Brigade.
+She is amazed that he has come to fight in a foreign land whose name he cannot even pronounce.

-The dangers and deprivation that they encounter in the republican side encourage the trio to go to Valencia.
-To obtain gasoline for the trip Carmela has to distract a republican truck driver while Paulino and Gustavete steal the fuel.
-They make this difficult journey on a misty night and inadvertently end up in nationalist territory.
-They are detained by a nationalist officer and are incriminated by the republican flag they carry amongst their props.
-They are arrested and taken as prisoners to the local school, which serves as a prison camp where the republicans are held.
-Carmela befriends a fellow prisoner: a Polish soldier member of the International Brigade and is surprised that he has come to fight in Spain, a foreign land whose name he cannot even pronounce.
-In an atmosphere of mounting tension and terror, some of the prisoners are taken away to be shot.
-Carmela, Paulino and Gustavete are driven away in an army car.
-They are convinced that they are also going to be killed, but instead they are taken to the local theatre where they meet an Italian officer, Lieutenant Amelio di Ripamonte.
-Surprisingly, the lieutenant, learning that they are performers, wants them to take part in a show he has been planning to entertain the nationalist troops.
+After some of the prisoners are taken away to be shot, Carmela, Paulino and Gustavete are driven away in an army car.
+They are convinced they will also be shot, but instead they are taken to the local theatre.
+An Italian officer, Lieutenant Amelio di Ripamonte, wants them to appear in a show to entertain the nationalist troops.
 They must stage a burlesque of the Republic in exchange for their freedom.

-For the variety show that they are to perform to the nationalists, Paulino rewrites their old script.
-From the outset, the fiery and patriotic Carmela is defiant and unwilling to go along with it, displaying her true convictions as an anti-fascist.
-However, Paulino persuades her that since their lives are at stake she must collaborate in the performance of the now anti-republican numbers.
+Paulino starts rewriting their old script to make their numbers anti-Republican.
+Carmela refuses to go along with it, unwilling to betray her convictions as an anti-fascist, but Paulino persuades her they have no choice, since their lives are at stake.